 We need you to choose a password to keep your account secure.
 We won't share your password with others and neither should you.

-We need your postal code to show you more local content and more relevant ads.
+Your postal code helps us show you more local content and more relevant ads.
 Knowing what area of the country you live in helps us understand whether we are creating programs that interest Canadians across the country.

 You can choose to share your gender to help us make sure we are creating programming that appeals to all Canadians and show you ads that might interest you more.